itbdw/server-render-javascript/README.md

 GoogleBot => Web Server => NodeJS Server => Make A Request Again With Server Browser => Get Web Content And Return
 ```

 In fact, Chrome also support headless browse after version 59.
-But compared with PhantomJS for now, PhantomJS is better and easy to use.
+But compared with PhantomJS for now, ~~PhantomJS is better and easy to use.~~ you can find a chrome version at [https://github.com/itbdw/server-render-javascript-chrome](https://github.com/itbdw/server-render-javascript-chrome)

 ## Thanks